ALDamico/srt-validation/README.md

   Sets the <b>maximum number of characters per line</b>.
 If a line length exceeds this threshold, an error message is printed to the console.
 4. -t <i>character per line tolerance</i></br>
   Specifies how much extra characters per line the application will tolerate.

-Note that at the time of this writing not all command-line options are supported.